Mobile View — all slides

 # → myservice.crt

 If an attacker compromises the machine, they cannot steal the private key — it physically cannot leave the token.
-Ideal for VPN clients, SSH user certs, and admin workstations.

 Applications